Orion (ORN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Orion Historical Price

-According to the latest data gathered on Orion live price page, the current price of Orion is 0.349068USD.
-The circulating supply of Orion(ORN) is 34.43M ORN , giving it a market capitalization of $12.02M.
+According to the latest data gathered on Orion live price page, the current price of Orion is 0.322571USD.
+The circulating supply of Orion(ORN) is 34.43M ORN , giving it a market capitalization of $11.11M.

 The Orion Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ORN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.